tochman/the_blue_print/chapters/07-5-advanced-hooks.md

 Advanced custom hooks function as more than state management tools.
 They serve as architectural boundaries that encapsulate business logic, coordinate side effects, and provide stable interfaces between components and complex application concerns.
 Well-designed hooks can eliminate the need for external state management libraries in many scenarios.
 :::

-## State Machine Patterns with Custom Hooks
+## State machine patterns with custom hooks

 Complex user interactions often benefit from explicit state machine modeling.
 Custom hooks can encapsulate state machines that manage intricate workflows with clearly defined state transitions and coordinated side effects.